manyaagarwal/md2tex/README.md

 - Currently, this code can't convert tables
 - It is also not possible to use inline styles in headlines like `# _italic_ headline`
+- Not all characters get escaped correctly.
+It's not working inside headlines and normal text without any formatting.

 ## Contribute